not-duckie/Automation_toolkit_for_spam/whatsapp/README.md

 It will use your gmail account and send the email any number of time you ask it to.

-Install python3 on your pc with Chrome/Chromium Browser and this script will to the rest.
+Install python3 on your pc with Firefox Browser and this script will to the rest.

 ## Requirements: